-22.2 The PGIM will entertain written complaints being made by the following persons
+22.5.1.
+The Institute will entertain written complaints being made by the following persons:

-- · Local trainers - · Foreign trainers - Any consultant from the hospital to which the trainee is posted for training - Administrator of a hospital to which the trainee is posted for training

-- Patients who have been under the care of the trainee, or their relatives - Any other persons/authorities acceptable to the Board of Study/Board of Management
+- Local trainers - Foreign trainers - Any consultant from the hospital to which the trainee is posted for training - Administrator of a hospital to which the trainee is posted for training - Patients who have been under the care of the trainee, or their relatives - Any other persons/authorities acceptable to the Board of Study/Board of Management

-22.3 Procedure for the Inquiry
+22.5.2.
+Procedure for the Inquiry

-When a complaint is received, the under mentioned procedure shall be followed to determine whether the PGIM should take disciplinary action against a trainee.
+When a complaint is received, the under mentioned procedure shall be followed to determine whether the Institute shall take disciplinary action against a trainee.

-On receipt of complaint(s), allegation(s) or poor progress report(s), the Chairperson of the relevant Board of Study and the Director/PGIM should examine such complaints/allegations/poor progress reports, if necessary in the presence of the trainee, and decide whether it is necessary to proceed further.
-At this meeting the Chairperson/Board of Study and the Director may counsel and advice the trainee and settle the matter.
-However, if a decision is made to proceed further with the complaints/allegations/poor progress reports, the documents should be referred to the Board of Study concerned.
+On receipt of complaint(s), allegation(s) or poor progress report(s), the Chairperson of the relevant Board of Study and the Director/PGIM shall examine such complaints/allegations/poor progress reports, if necessary in the presence of the trainee, and decide whether it is necessary to proceed further.
+At this meeting the Chairperson/Board of Study and the Director may counsel and advice the trainee and with the agreement of all parties settle the matter.
+However, if a decision is made to proceed further with the complaints/allegations/poor progress reports, the documents shall be referred to the Board of Study concerned.

-22.3.1 The Process to be Followedby the Board of Study
+22.5.2.1.
+The Process to be followed by the Board of Study

-The Board of Study shall examine the complaints/ allegations//poor progress reports, and decide on one of the following, or any other suitable steps:
+The Board of Study shall examine the complaints/ allegations/poor progress reports, and decide on one of the following:

-Disregard the complaints/allegations/poor progress reports.

-Appoint a three membercommittee from among members of the Board of Study for a fact finding process.
-Following this fact findingprocess if there is prima facie evidence against the trainee,the Board of Study could:

-a.
-Request the Director to issue aLetter of Warning.
-The Director/PGIM, on the recommendation of the Board of Study concerned, shall issue such letter of warning.
+- i.
+Disregard the complaints/allegations/poor progress reports. or - ii.
+Appoint a three member committee from among members of the Board of Study for a fact finding process.
+Following this fact finding process if there is prima facie evidence against the trainee, the Board of Study could: - a.
+Request the Director to implement remedial measures based on PGIM By-Laws and Regulations.
+The Director/PGIM, on the recommendation of the Board of Study concerned, shall implement the remedial measures.